Tallwave/guidelines/docs/Quality.md

 | Chimpanzee    | 1.0.14    | 1.1.3   | 1.0.0  |
 | Orangutan     | 1.1.6     | 1.2.8   | 1.1.5  |

+#### Living Documents
+Documents such as a Manual QA script, or the table to keep track of software integration versions should live in locations that are:
+- Easily accessible for developers as well as product managers
+- Easily editable.

+A google doc, or the company wiki works well.
+Something like github Readme might work, but there is overhead in editing the document, and usually repos aren't public enough to easily share among all the parties that might want it.

 ### Patching Releases
 Development never stops, and software is never perfect.
 Often, by the time a bug is found on a released software, develpment has already added hundreds of commits on the master branch.
 This is when the power of **git tags** shine.
 1. Create a patch release branch off the tag of the release that needs to be fixed.
 Name it something like: `patch-1.1.6` (where `1.1.6` is a new version from the released version of `1.1.5`)